JeremyMclynch/Wsprdaemon-Install/Writerside/topics/wsprdaemon-install.md

 when it asks for the file location press `enter` to select the default, then select `enter` again twice to save it without a password.

+#### 2.4.4: Configuring KA9Q-Radio

-Once all of the installation scripts finish and you can enter commands with the prompt `wsprdaemon@sdrpc:~/wsprdaemon$` again.
+Once all the installation scripts finish and you can enter commands with the prompt `wsprdaemon@sdrpc:~/wsprdaemon$` again.

 Enter this line